alexsander-projects/Rust-aws-s3-uploader/readme.md

 uploaded; A 1GB file would require 205 calls for the 205 chunks if using the current default of 5MB and so on...

 As per documentation, here are the limits: [Amazon S3 multipart upload limits](https://docs.aws.amazon.com/AmazonS3/latest/userguide/qfacts.html)

+- Bucket name:

+    >The aws s3 bucket name.

+- Dir path:

+    >The path to your folder/directory, when uploaded, folders will be created on s3 according to the path, for example:
+"C:/dir/data" will create the folders "dir" and "data" and put the files on those folders accordingly.

 - Threads: